"Reeding" Into It—The Story of Hodge Products

 In 2018, Hodge Products hired their first bassoon specialist.
 Despite having slowly expanded their bassoon products for several years, they were best known as “the oboe supplier with a few bassoon products.”
 It was time to expand into a truly comprehensive double reed supply.
 With the bassoon specialist, came an influx of new bassoon tools and machines.

-“We’re moving to build resources, collect information, and facilitate research to answer the real-life questions that double reed players, of all levels, ask every day,” explains Tim, the oldest Hodge child, and Hodge Products Marketing Manager who joined the team full-time in 2020.
+“We’re moving to build resources, collect information, and facilitate research to answer the real-life questions that double reed players of all levels ask every day,” explains Tim, the oldest of the Hodge children and the Hodge Products marketing manager who joined the team full-time in 2020.

-Another network created in 2020 was the beta-testing for The Hodge Products University Program, launched in collaboration with double reed professors around the country.
+The year 2020 saw some new beginnings, one of which was the university program, launched in collaboration with double reed professors around the country.
 The program gave professors the ability to create a comprehensive, specialized, single-stop shopping page with everything on their student supply lists.
-The 2021 expansion of the program will additionally benefit participating schools and students by donating equipment and resources to reed rooms and music programs.
+The program additional benefits participating schools and students by donating equipment and resources to reed rooms and music programs via rewards.
+This program goes far beyond the benefit of student musicians.
+Because Hodge Products will add any product requested by educators to their page, the products available to the general public are not only expanded but directly curated by a network of musicians.

-In order to empower patrons, Hodge Products has dedicated over a year to recreating their online shopping experience.
-The new website will feature stunning new images, explicitly detailed descriptions, and comprehensive guides for choosing and using the many offerings now available.
-Most of all, look forward to a personalized experience, one that guides musicians to products and content that are relevant and useful to them.
+At about the same time, Hodge Products also dedicated over a year to recreating their online shopping experience.
+The new website features stunning new images, explicitly detailed descriptions, and guides for choosing and using the many offerings now available.